Optimizing Aperture Geometry in THz-TDS for Accurate Spectroscopy of Quantum Materials: Methods

 \subsection{Apertures}

 The sample holders used in this study consist of metallic plates with circular apertures, a geometry well-suited for spatially symmetric Gaussian beams.
 In typical THz-TDS experiments, samples are mounted onto such holders so that the beam interacts with the material either before or after passing through the aperture, depending on the configuration.
-Here, however, we investigate the transmission through the apertures themselves in the absence of any sample, isolating the effects of aperture geometry on the detected signal.
+Here, however, the focus is on investigating the transmission through the apertures themselves in the absence of any sample, isolating the effects of aperture geometry on the detected signal.
 The circular shape ensures rotational symmetry and uniform beam truncation, minimizing edge diffraction and justifying its widespread use in THz spectroscopy.

 We employed a set of \num{10} apertures with diameters ranging from \qtyrange{0.5}{5.0}{\mm} in uniform steps, all fabricated from \qty{2}{\mm}-thick aluminum plates.
 To investigate possible cavity or waveguide-like effects, an additional set of \num{4} apertures with fixed diameter (\qty{3.0}{\mm}) and varying thicknesses between \qty{1}{\mm} and \qty{6}{\mm} was also studied.